philcockfield/js-open.core_dev/README.md

     Backbone.mock.respondTo('foo/1').withValue({ foo: 'fake' });

-Now when a model, that has the url of `foo/1` attempts to fetch, the given fake object literal is returned, and no XHR server interaction occurs.
+Now when a model that has the url of `foo/1` attempts to fetch, the object is returned, and no XHR server interaction occurs.
 For example:

     Model = Backbone.Model.extend({